 - Can I Get A Mortgage With Bad Credit?

-- How Much More Will My Mortgage Be On A Home Purchase Versus Renting
+- How Much More Will My Housing Payments Be On A Home Purchase Versus Renting

 The three questions above are the most common first time home buyer questions and the answers are the following: